Nuclear norm regularized loop optimization for tensor network: Conclusions and discussions

 In this paper, we proposed alternative loop optimization for circumventing the local minima related to short-range correlation that lives within tensor space.
 We have pointed out adding nuclear norm regularization to loop optimization resolves the short-ranged correlation problems and demonstrated that it further improves the RG flow of critical 2D Ising model and higher parts of scaling dimensions becomes clearly visible using NNR-TNR.

-The major advantage of the NNR-TNR over other loop optimizations techniques lies in its simplicity, coupled with high precision.
+The major advantage of NNR-TNR over other loop optimization techniques lies in its efficiency in eliminating short-range correlations, allowing us to stably obtain more accurate critical fixed-point tensors through a simple numerical procedure.
 For example, an iteration of the Loop-TNR consists of several steps, such as entanglement filtering and periodic MPS optimization, to generate correct fixed-point tensor.
 In contrast, the present paper shows that the NNR loop optimization alone is sufficient to remove the short-range correlations and further improves the scale-invariance of the critical fixed-point tensor.
 For pursuits of evaluating higher and precise scaling dimensions, there remains several options, such as increasing bond dimensions, length of columns for constructing transfer matrix, and using gauge symmetries of the model e.g. $Z_{2}$ \cite{PhysRevB.83.115125,PhysRevA.82.050301}, rotational and reflectional symmetries.
 For those future developments, the NNR loop optimization presented above would serve as the good starting point for even more accurate tensor network algorithms.

-From technical point of view, it should be noted that hyperparameter tuning of NNR loop optimization remain an issue; we chose the parameters $\xi$ and $\rho$ of NNR-TNR, such that the critical fixed-point tensor at each RG steps exhibits scale-invariance.
+From technical point of view, it should be noted that hyperparameter tuning of NNR loop optimization remain an issue; we chose the parameters $\xi$ and $\rho$ of NNR-TNR, such that the critical fixed-point tensor exhibits scale-invariance up to the largest possible system size.
 However, these parameters are often situation-dependent.
 How to automatically tune these parameters for general cases remain for future research.

 Even more challenging and interesting subject for future works is to generalize the NNR loop optimization for higher dimensions.
 We believe this can be achieved by incorporating the idea of local bond matrix truncation, as introduced in Refs.\cite{PhysRevB.98.085155,PhysRevB.97.045111}, into NNR loop optimization.
-It would serve as an alternative method of removing redundant correlation efficiently in the 2D quantum or 3D classical tensor network algorithms such as PEPS \cite{PhysRevB.102.075147} and TRG \cite{PhysRevB.86.045139,PhysRevB.102.054432,kadoh2019renormalization}.
+It would serve as an alternative method of removing redundant correlation efficiently in the 2D quantum or 3D classical tensor network algorithms such as PEPS \cite{PhysRevB.102.075147} and TRG \cite{PhysRevB.86.045139,PhysRevB.102.054432,kadoh2019renormalization}. \\